 Communicate your needs.

 While many times it might feel like publishers are at the mercy of native ad vendors – this could not be less true.
 Just as much as you need their services – they need your inventory.
-Make sure your vendor(s) know your expectations when it comes to the served ads.
+Make sure your vendor(s) know your expectations regarding the served ads.

 Choose the ad categories you’d like to feature on your site and communicate your other criteria clearly, including your risk appetite.
 You can specifically request ads about holiday destinations, fashion, and beauty tips – while letting your vendor know that you want to stay away from advertising on financial products and adult content.

 You can be even more sophisticated, and let your native ad vendor know what topics you want to avoid.
 A left-leaning website would want to steer away from right-wing content rec items – and vice versa.
 Native ad providers have the ability and the power to filter out the ads that may have a bad effect on your brand.

 Better domain, better ads.

 The rule is easy; the better your domain content, the higher quality ads you get.
 A low-traffic website without any editorial vision behind it will not get premium ads.
 If, on the other hand, you generate quality content that then attracts a higher volume of relevant, engaged audiences – advertisers will be motivated to pay a higher price for your inventory.

 Using multiple vendors to monetize your website can put you into an even more comfortable position.
 Switching out your ad vendor due to ad quality (or other) concerns can be a tedious process.